-CBD, or cannabidiol, is a chemical compound and one of several cannabinoids present in the Cannabis sativa plant.
-Many forms of CBD are available, including oils.
-Some of the most potent products can contain up to 7,500mg of CBD per 30 ml.
+CBD, or cannabidiol, is a chemical compound and one of several cannabinoids present in the cannabis Sativa plant.
+CBD is available in many forms, including oils.
+Some of the most potent oils contain up to 12,000 mg of CBD per 30 ml.

-People curious about CBD products and regular consumers alike may wonder about the most potent CBD oil available on the market.
+People curious about CBD products may wonder about the most potent CBD oil available.

 Below are some examples of high-strength CBD oils and tinctures.
 Oils and tinctures undergo slightly different extraction processes.
-Manufacturers produce CBD oils using carbon dioxide to extract the CBD, while tinctures undergo a process using alcohol.
+Manufacturers produce CBD oils by using carbon dioxide to extract CBD.
+They use alcohol to manufacture tinctures.